ecoAPM/xunit.ts/README.md

 If no filename is provided, results will be output to `junit.xml`.

+#### SonarQube / SonarCloud

+`xunit.ts` can produce a Sonar-formatted XML file, for consumption by SonarQube and/or SonarCloud, by passing the `--sonar` or `-s` flag, followed by an optional filename.

+`yarn xunit dist/tests -s results.xml`

+If no filename is provided, results will be output to `sonar.xml`.

+Note that this currently only works if built tests are output to the `dist` directory.

 ## Assertions

 `xunit.ts` has a built-in assertion library, or you can use your favorite third-party one: anything that uses Node.js' `AssertionError` is supported.